 Foremost amongst the responsibilities given to the SLIA by the Act of 1976, is the development of architectural education and holding of examinations for professional qualifications.
-The Board of Architectural Education (BAE) was setup as the educational arm of the SLIA to administer the education of students in architecture.
-The BAE conducts Part III of the SLIA Professional Practice Examination in Architecture to grant professional qualification as a Chartered Architect in Sri Lanka.
+In order to achieve this, the Board of Architectural Education (BAE), was setup as the educational arm of the SLIA to administer the education of students in architecture/allied fields and to conduct professional examinations.
+The BAE conducts Part III of the SLIA Professional Practice Examination in Architecture in order to grant professional qualification as a Chartered Architect in Sri Lanka.